julianakwan/ShearEmu/README.md

 # ShearEmu

 Source code for tangential shear emulator.
-Calculates P_gm(k) and xi_gm(r) using a 5 parameter Halo Occupation Distribution Model to model the galaxy catalog - these can then be used as inputs for galaxy-galaxy lensing, as contained in gamma_t.c.
+The emulator has been trained to predict the tangential shear from an N-body simulation based on on a WMAP7 cosmology.
+It uses Gaussian Process regression to calculate P_gm(k) and xi_gm(r) using a 5 parameter Halo Occupation Distribution Model to model the galaxy catalog and then these can then be used to derive the tangential shear using gamma_t.c.

-Please use the supplied Makefile.
-You will need GSL (any version with spline and linear algebra capabilities is fine).
+Please modify the supplied Makefile for your setup.
+You will need to link to GSL (any version with spline and linear algebra capabilities is fine).

-To run the emulator, you will need to supply a parameter file.
+To run the emulator, you will need to supply a parameter file containing the HOD parameters and the desired output redshift.
 Please see the included example "params.ini" for the format.
 You will also need to pass in the name of an output file on the command line.

 Please reference this paper: https://adsabs.net/abs/2015ApJ...810...35K